-Canon 1300D versus Sony RX10 II
+Canon 1300D vs Sony RX10 II

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were officially introduced, respectively, in March 2016 and June 2015.
 The 1300D is a DSLR, while the RX10 II is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (RX10 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably smaller (13 percent) than the Canon 1300D.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 II has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the RX10 II can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 II can be charged via the USB port, which can be very convenient when travelling.